jorik/docker-backup-tool/readme.md

 Simple docker image that expects a folder mounted at `/data` and a bunch of environment variables.
 The container will create an tar.gz archive from the `/data` directroy, and upload it to the (now hardcoded) s3 bucket.

+# aws-cli

+Simple docker-image that includes the aws-cli